 Compress and Minify JavaScript

 It’s finally time to minify and compress JavaScript files.
 A normal solution would be to concatenate all *.js files into a single file name,”app.js” or “all.app.js” or something similar.
-The MashupJS is built to scale so large that a single concatinated *.js file might become too large and lazy loading will be desired.
+The MashupJS is built to scale so large that a single concatenated *.js file might become too large and lazy loading will be desired.

 Here we will minify and compress individual JavaScript files.
 Source maps will be created for troubleshooting and debugging.
 Source maps link between the original source code and the optimized code.